Hamengkubuwono VIII

 Hamengkubuwono VIII (3 March 1880 – 22 October 1939), also spelled as Hamengkubuwana VIII, was the 8th sultan of Yogyakarta, reigning from 1921 until he died in 1939.
 During his reign, he carried out the rehabilitation of the Kraton Ngayogyakarta Hadiningrat building, as well as several other structures.
 He was also one of the first to support Kyai Haji Ahmad Dahlan in the formation of the Muhammadiyah organization.

 Early life and education

 Early life

 Hamengkubuwono VIII, born as Gusti Raden Mas Sujadi, was born on 3 March 1880.
-His father was the Sultan of Yogyakarta, Hamengkubuwono VII, while his mother was the first queen consort styled as Gusti Kanjeng Ratu Hemas or Her Highness Queen Hemas in English.
+His father was the Sultan of Yogyakarta, Hamengkubuwono VII, while his mother was the second queen consort, Gusti Kanjeng Ratu Hemas, daughter of Kanjeng Raden Tumenggung Jayadipura.
+In 1895, he was appointed as Kanjeng Gusti Pangeran Adipati Anom.

 Reign

 Infrastructure

 During the leadership of Hamengkubuwono VIII, Yogyakarta experienced rapid progress in the fields of education and health.
 In the field of architecture, the sultan overhauled the current physical form of the palace.